guzzur/client-server-ws/README.md

 For more details you can check out the in depth comparison [here](./docs/ws-comparison.md).

+## Open issues

+Unfortunatelly this code does not:

+- Solve Steps 2 and 3
+- Have input validations (schemas & logic)
+- Have tests, metrics and proper logging
+- Use auth[n/z]

 ## Running instructions

 This was developed and tested under: